Sherry is a bird nerd who enjoys studying and writing about the behaviours of birds and native animals.

 - Vocabulary: 120-500 words

 Budgies are small lively, interactive and enjoyable birds that can talk and develop excellent vocabularies.
-Although these little birds can learn a large number of words and song phrases, the drawback of it is their speaking voice which is too low and difficult to understand.
+Although these little birds can learn a large number of words and song phrases, the drawback is that their speaking voice is too low and difficult to understand.
 A budgerigar that is cared for very well can live up to 18 years.

 - Good for places with spatial restrictions.